Sign or encrypt emails in Mail on Mac

 In the Mail app on your Mac, a Security field in the header area indicates whether a message is signed or encrypted.

-A signed icon (a checkmark) appears in the header area of a signed message.
+If a message is signed, a signed icon (containing a checkmark) is shown.
 To view the certificate details, click the icon.

 If the message was altered after it was signed, Mail displays a warning that it can’t verify the message signature.

-A lock icon appears in the header area of an encrypted message.
+If a message is encrypted, an encrypted icon (containing a closed lock) is shown.
 If you have your private key in your keychain, the message is decrypted for viewing.
 Otherwise, Mail indicates it can’t decrypt the message.
 See If Mail can’t decrypt emails.

 If you want to include encrypted messages when you search for messages in Mail, set the option in the General pane of Mail preferences.
 The option enables Mail to search individual words, even though the message is stored encrypted.